Aidan Newhouse

 Aidan Robert Newhouse (born 23 May 1972) is an English former footballer.
 A forward, he scored 15 goals in 113 league games in an 11-year career in the Football League.

 He began his career at Chester City, making his debut before his 16th birthday.
 He was sold to Wimbledon for £100,000 in February 1990.
 He featured once in the Premier League but was rarely used in his seven years at Selhurst Park.
 He spent brief periods on loan at Tranmere Rovers, Port Vale, Portsmouth, and Torquay United.
-He moved on to Fulham in June 1997 before being sold on to Swansea City for £30,000 four months later.
+He moved on to Fulham in June 1997 before being sold to Swansea City for £30,000 four months later.
 He joined Brighton & Hove Albion in August 1999.
 He later played non-League football with Sutton United and Northwich Victoria.